Tips for Handling Gasoline

 Do not store gasoline for more than 30 days unless a stabilizer (available at most hardware and small engine repair shops) has been added.
 When purchasing a fuel stabilizer it is important to ensure the stabilizer is compatible for use in gasoline containing ethanol (label may say gasohol).

-For more information on gasoline containing ethanol, check out the following website. http://www.maine.gov/dep/air/mobile/ethanol.htm
+Find more information on gasoline containing ethanol

 For more information on the safe storage and handling of gasoline at home, on your boat or when fueling at service stations please see these off line web sites.